 Table 4.
 List of the minimal set of data model fields to implement for an Obs/TAP service.
-See tables on page 45 in appendix C for the full description of the TAP_SCHEMA.columns table
+See tables on page 43 in Appendix C for the full description of the TAP_SCHEMA.columns table

-Table 3 (TAP_SCHEMA.tables) and Table 4 provide the primary information needed to describe the ObsCore model in terms of TAP_SCHEMA tables and columns.
+Table 3 and Table 4 provide the primary information needed to describe the ObsCore model in terms of TAP_SCHEMA tables and columns.
 The “constraint” specified in Table 4 above is not part of the TAP_SCHEMA.columns description, but is required by the ObsCore model and specified here to make this clear to implementers.
 Additional standard content for the individual columns is specified below.
-See Appendix C for a usable SQL script that inserts the standard TAP_SCHEMA content.
+See Appendix C for a usable SQL script that initializes the content of the TAP_SCHEMA tables for an ObsTAP service.content.

 Data Product Type (dataproduct_type)

 The dataproduct_type column contains a simple string value describing the primary nature of the data product.
 It should assume one of these string values: image, cube, spectrum, sed, timeseries, visibility, event, or other.
-These values are described in section 0.
-A NULL value is not permitted.
+These values are described in section3.3.1.
 Values in the dataproduct_type column must not be NULL, and must be written in lower case.
 Specifying this field along with the desired spatial and spectral coverage will be enough to discover data of interest in many common cases.

 Usage: select * from ivoa.ObsCore where dataproduct_type=’image’ returns only image data.